Vietnam.vn - Nền tảng quảng bá Việt Nam

 Discovery of a burial site dating back to the Hung King period

-Tomb discovered at Vuon Chuoi site, Hoai Duc district, Hanoi (Photo: Provided by the excavation team)
+The tomb was discovered at the Vuon Chuoi site, Hoai Duc district, Hanoi (Photo: Provided by the excavation team)

-In mid-October, the excavation team from the Institute of Archaeology, Hanoi Museum and the University of Social Sciences and Humanities announced the discovery of 70 pre-Dong Son burials (about 4,000 years ago) and 40 Dong Son burials (about 2,500 years ago).
+In mid-October, the excavation team from the Institute of Archaeology, Hanoi Museum and the University of Social Sciences and Humanities announced the discovery of 70 pre-Dong Son period tombs (about 4,000 years ago) and 40 Dong Son period tombs (about 2,500 years ago).
 The excavation was conducted from the end of March on an area of over 6,000 m2 with 60 excavation pits.

-Inside the Vuon Chuoi site are traces of pre-Dong Son cultural periods.
-The outer slope of the site is a burial ground, in the northwest corner there is a very high density of burials forming a concentrated pre-Dong Son burial ground.
-It is possible that the site was formed during the late Phung Nguyen - early Dong Dau period, the first generation of residents to live in this area.
+Inside the Vuon Chuoi Site are traces of pre-Dong Son cultural periods.
+The outer slope of the Site is a burial ground, in the northwest corner there is a very high density of burials forming a concentrated pre-Dong Son burial ground.
+It is possible that the site was formed in the late Phung Nguyen - early Dong Dau period, the first generation of residents to reside in this area.

 Discovery of a burial site dating back to the Hung King period